abe-winter/abe-winter.github.io/_posts/2020-06-23-stop-me-smee.md

 ---
 layout: post
-title: You don't get to say 'I told you so' unless you told them so every time
+title: "The use of 'I told you so' in advising gigs"
 description: All the jagged parts of my life have come together to form a complete and mystical whole
 author: Abe Winter
 keywords: told you so